szelongq/tp/docs/team/boonhaii.md

 * **New Feature**: Implemented `import` feature. ([#71](https://github.com/AY2122S1-CS2103T-F11-3/tp/pull/71), [#82](https://github.com/AY2122S1-CS2103T-F11-3/tp/pull/82), [#97](https://github.com/AY2122S1-CS2103T-F11-3/tp/pull/97), [#186](https://github.com/AY2122S1-CS2103T-F11-3/tp/pull/186))
     * What it does: Parses through csv files and import the data into HeRon, and indicates the error locations if issues are present in the file (e.g. Wrong formatting, Invalid/Duplicate/Missing Data).
     * Justification: To start out using HeRon, users have to individually add in employees.
 While HeRon is optimised for CLI users, it still takes a significant amount of time to input all the data.
 In most organizations not using HR applications, personnel information are commonly stored in Excel, which can be exported into a csv file.
 The produced csv file can be easily imported into HeRon, reducing the effort required to transition into HeRon.
     * Highlights: The implementation was challenging as there was a need to learn and understand a new library.
-Two of the main challenges in implementation were:
+In addition, two of the main challenges during implementation were:
       1. To specify the exact places were an error has been found to make importing more user-friendly.
       2. To cater for the validity checks brought about by the updated `add` feature, where duplicate names, emails and phone numbers were not allowed.